 Extreme weather events

-Arctic change disrupts global weather systems that have been linked to droughts, floods, storms, and other extreme weather events.
+Polar change disrupts global weather systems that have been linked to droughts, floods, storms, and other extreme weather events.

 02./09.